Get Tech Tips

 What is Fenestration and Why Do I Care?

 Fenestration is a fancy architectural term that means “openings in the outside of the building.”
-You will see this word a lot when you read ACCA manual J or when you are doing a manual J load calculation.
+You will see this word a lot when you read ACCA Manual J or when you are doing a Manual J load calculation.

-Fenestration loads include heat losses and gain through windows, doors, skylights, etc., and they can make up a significant portion of the overall load.
+Fenestration loads include heat losses and gains through windows, doors, skylights, etc., and they can make up a significant portion of the overall load.
 They may also be the biggest variable load throughout the day as the sun moves across the horizon.

 There are two big things to watch for when entering fenestration loads.